humemai/agent-room-env-v2/gnn/README.md

 # Agent for RoomEnv-v2

-- This repo trains an agent with a GNN that interacts with the [RoomEnv-v2](https://github.com/humemai/room-env)
+- This directory contains an agent with a GNN that interacts with the [RoomEnv-v2](https://github.com/humemai/room-env)
-- The HumemAI-Unified agent is an upgrade from [HumemAI](https://github.com/humemai/agent-room-env-v2-lstm)

 ## Prerequisites